aslopianka/weather-app/README.md

+# weather-app

-# weather-app build with java script
+built with vanilla java script

 This app fetches weather data from OpenWeather API for current weather as well as a 5 day forecast.